bhj/KaraokeEternal/README.md

 ### Rooms

 Rooms (*think: sessions*) help organize parties by space, time or both (spacetime?)
-Even if you only have one physical room, create a new KF room before each session so that you 1) start with an empty queue and 2) keep a nice record of who sang what and when (this will be useful for generating fun statistics in the future)
+Even if you only have one physical room, create a new KF room before each session so that you 1) start with an empty queue and 2) preserve a record of who sang what previously (this will be useful for generating fun statistics in the future)

 ### Audio Input